phac-nml/biohansel/docs/source/installation-docs/galaxy.rst

 |search|

 10. Click on biohansel and a drop down menu will appear allowing you to preview/install.
-Click on this to be redirected to a page that will let you browse the repository for BioHansel, or install it to Galaxy.
+Click on this to be redirected to a page that will let you browse the repository for biohansel, or install it to Galaxy.

 11. Once you click on *Install to Galaxy*, you will be brought to a page to confirm the installation and the location that the tool can be found under in the toolbar.
 Set these to your preferences and then click install.